verilog-to-routing/vtr-verilog-to-routing/doc/src/tutorials/arch/configurable_memory_bus.rst

 Finally, we model the relationship of the memory block with the general FPGA fabric.
 The ratio of tracks that a particular input/output pin of the CLB connects to is defined by fc_in/fc_out.
 The pinlocations describes which side of the logic block pins reside on where the pattern spread describes evenly spreading out the pins on all sides of the CLB in a round-robin fashion.
-The columns occupied by complex blocks of type CLB is defined by gridlocations where ``type="col" start="2" repeat="5"`` means that every fifth column starting from the second column type memory CLB unless that column is taken up by a block with higher priority (where a bigger number means a higher priority).

 .. code-block:: xml